e-clearing-net/OCHP/OCHP.md

 The NSP offers service towards the EV user for searching, locating and routing to EVSEs of the contracted EVSE operators.
 It therefore may have contracts with EVSE operators or EVSPs.

+### Parking Spot Operator (PSO)

+The PSO offers multiple services to the Operator as well as the EV Driver and NSP.
+They offer access to a parking spot associated with an EVSE to the EV driver and sometimes the location for the EVSE to the EVSE-Op.
+Furthermore, they may operate services that allow detailed tracking of the occupation of single parking spots, thus enhancing Operator-data sent to an NSP.

 ### Charging Session